What is the Models by Design blog?

 Alexis S. Wiggins has taught English, Spanish, and humanities in the U.S., Hong Kong, Spain, and Qatar.
-She currently teaches IB and high-school English at Mont’Kiara International School in Kuala Lumpur, Malaysia.
-Her education writing has appeared in ASCD Express, Education Week, Independent School Magazine, and Kappan Magazine, and she has presented at the 2013 IB Asia-Pacific Regional Conference, the 2012 UbD by the Seine conference at the American School in Paris, and the 2012 EARCOS teachers’ conference.
-In addition to teaching, she does consulting work through Authentic Education, helping schools with curriculum development, Understanding by Design, and SPIDER Web Discussion.
+She currently work as a High School Learning Coach in an international school in the Middle East.
+Her education writing has appeared in Educational Leadership, Education Week, Independent School Magazine, and Kappan Magazine, and she has presented at several international conferences.
 You can follow her on Twitter at the handle alexiswiggins or email her at alexiswiggins [ at ] spiderwebdiscussion [ dot ] com

 Models by Design Project/Book

 Models by Design is a method of using models of student work that I devised based on my work as a middle and high school English teacher.

 It all started from a conversation I had with my dad, an old hand in education.
 I was describing to him a perennial problem I had: I provided my students with detailed rubrics, explained the task as clearly as possible, and showed them models of work to help them understand what I wanted them to do, and still there was a core group of students who just didn’t seem to get it.
 “What am I doing wrong?”
 I asked my dad.

 “I’m willing to bet that you’re only showing them models of excellence.”